apioo/psx/doc/getting_started/controller.rst

 Controller
 ==========

-To build an API endpoint we need to tell PSX which request methods are available and how the incoming and outgoing data looks.
-Because of this PSX can automatically validate incoming data.
-Also it is possible to generate documentation or other schema formats like i.e. Swagger or RAML based on the defined schema.
+The controller receives the request and handles the response.
+To build an API endpoint we should tell PSX which request methods are available and how the incoming and outgoing data looks.
+Because of this PSX can automatically validate incoming data and it is possible to generate documentation or other schema formats like i.e. Swagger or RAML based from the controller.
 In the following we describe the available options.

 Annotation
 ----------